datanav/docs/configuration.rst

    http://localhost:9042/pipes/mypipe/entities

-A pipe that references the ``HTTP endpoint`` source will not pump, in practice this means that a ``datasync`` pump is not configured for the pipe.
-This means that the only way to push entities through the pipe is by posting to the HTTP endpoint.
+A pipe that references the ``HTTP endpoint`` source will not pump any entities, in practice this means that a ``datasync`` pump is not configured for the pipe; the only way for entities to flow through the pipe is by posting them the HTTP endpoint.

 Prototype